- Home

 Hub of San Juan Island

 Friday Harbor has been the commercial, social, and cultural hub of San Juan Island since the 1890s.
-Geographical features - a sheltered bay with deep water and good anchorage, and an ample supply of fresh water - set the stage for Friday Harbor's emergence as a center for commerce.
-However attractive the harbor, the island's first settlers disregarded the bay that bears the name of a Hudson Bay Company sheepherder, Joe Friday.
-When the islands became a separate county in 1873, following the peaceful settlement of the Pig War, Friday Harbor was named the county seat, but had little to offer.
+It is named for a Hudson's Bay Company sheepherder, Joe Friday.
+The geographical features of a sheltered bay with deep water and good anchorage plus an ample supply of fresh water set the stage for Friday Harbor's emergence as a center for commerce.
+However, the island's first settlers disregarded the bay.
+When the islands became a separate county in 1873 following the peaceful settlement of the Pig War, Friday Harbor was named the county seat but had little to offer.

 Commercial Development

-By 1900, though, Friday Harbor was a busy seaport with a thriving commercial center, and a population of three or four hundred.
-There were five general stores, foremost among them Churchill's Store, a bank, U.S. Customs, a printing and stationery store, a weekly newspaper, drugstore, jewelry store, theatre, livery stable, milliner, blacksmith, barber, three hotels, three saloons, a grade school, the Odd Fellows Hall, a sawmill, creamery, a large salmon cannery, and encircling the town, a ring of residential neighborhoods and small farms and orchards.
+By 1900, Friday Harbor had become a busy seaport with a thriving commercial center and a population of three or four hundred.
+There were five general stores--foremost among them Churchill's Store--plus a bank, printing and stationery store, weekly newspaper, drugstore, jewelry store, theatre, livery stable, milliner, blacksmith, barber, grade school, sawmill, creamery, and large salmon cannery.
+There were three hotels, three saloons, an Odd Fellows Hall, and U.S. Customs.
+A ring of residential neighborhoods and small farms and orchards encircled the town.

 Commercial Shipping